 Both optics are powered by a single CR1632 battery, providing more than 50,000 hours of functionality without needing a battery replacement.
 So far, I haven't had to replace the battery, so it hasn't been a pressing concern.

 Additionally, the 507C X2 model features a solar panel on top, a feature absent in the 507K model.
+It's not a big deal considering that both red dot sights can last a very long time, and there is just not much opportunities for the solar panel to kick on as back up power.

 While having a solar panel can be convenient for outdoor use, it may not be relied upon indoors as it only functions in sufficient light, and you need to press a button if the red dot suddenly turns off.
+So far I have not had the solar panel power kick on after 3 years of use.

 Both optics also incorporate Holosun's ShakeAwake motion sensor technology, which essentially turns off the sight when it's not in motion and reactivates it when any movement is detected.
 While this is a well-designed feature, it may have limited practicality for concealed carry use, as the optic is typically mounted on a person who is constantly moving.